 Commander3 is the first real-world CMB analysis pipeline to adopt an end-to-end Bayesian approach.
 First proposed in 2002, it took more than 15 years of computational and

 Perhaps the single most important advantage of a uniform Bayesian approach is that it allows seamless propagation of uncertainties within a well-established statistical framework, from raw time-ordered data to cosmological parameters.
 This aspect will become critically

 important for future experiments, as demonstrated by Planck.
 For most CMB experiments prior to Planck, the dominant source of uncertainty was noise; for most CMB experiments after Planck, the dominant source of uncertainty will be instrumental systematics, foreground contamination, and the interplay between the two.
 As a logical consequence of this fact, Commadner3 adopts a consistent statistical framework that integrates detailed error propagation as a foundational feature.

-Commander3 is developed by the BeyondPlanck collaboration led by University of Oslo with the following international partners:
+Commander3 development is led by University of Oslo in collaboration with many international partners, including:

 - University of Milano

 - INAF Trieste